 Renting a room,

-Sale of property, and
+Sale of property,

 Tax return information could include various sources of income.
 See Pub 17, Your Federal Income Tax For Individuals, Part 2, Income.

 Allowable expenses include those expenses that meet the necessary expense test.
 The necessary expense test is defined as expenses that are necessary to provide for a taxpayer's and his or her family's health and welfare and/or production of income.
 There are three types of allowable expenses:

 Allowable Living Expenses - based on National and Local Standards.

 Other Necessary Expenses - expenses that meet the necessary expense test, and are normally allowed.

 Other Conditional Expenses - expenses, which may not meet the necessary expense test, but may be allowable based on the circumstances of an individual case.